alevchuk/minibank/go/README.md

 If you have 1 GB of RAM or less then add another 1 GB of swap so that the build can finish.

+"Log-out" (e.g. Ctrl-d) back to admin account.
 ```
 sudo fallocate -l 1G /tmp/swapfile
 sudo chmod 600 /tmp/swapfile
 sudo mkswap /tmp/swapfile
 sudo swapon /tmp/swapfile
 ```

+Now log back into the user account where Go related services will be running.

 6. Build new go